 Please include a statement of priorities and objectives for the current fiscal year (the fiscal year succeeding that covered by this report), which should contain the following information:

 Priority: Education — Children, ages 3-21, with disabilities who are receiving or are in need of special education services will receive a free appropriate public education in the least restrictive environment.
 Need: School systems often fail to provide appropriate services to PAIR eligible students with disabilities.
-Activities: Individual Representation: Provide individual representation in at least twenty (20) cases in the following areas: (a) Meaningful education benefit in the least restrictive environment (LRE) (b) Discipline (c) Testing/evaluation (d) Transition (e) accessibility Materials Development: DRMS will develop, print and distribute at least two brochures which include information about select issues involving educational rights of students with disabilities.
-Priority: Community Integration Individuals with disabilities will live in integrated and inclusive settings in the community with appropriate services and supports.
+Description of the activities to be carried out under each priority: Activities: (1) Provide individual representation in at least twenty-five (25) cases in the following areas: (a) Meaningful education benefit in the least restrictive environment (LRE) (b) Discipline (c) Testing/evaluation (d) Transition (d) childcare/early intervention (e) accessibility (2) Continue Systems advocacy related to the following issue: Dyslexia Project: research systemic denials of a FAPE to children with Dyslexia and determine the appropriate means for remedying this systemic issue Priority: Community Integration Individuals with disabilities will live in integrated and inclusive settings in the community with appropriate services and supports.
 The rights of individuals with disabilities who reside in facilities will be protected and advanced.
 Need: eligible individuals in Mississippi are often not aware of their right to live in the community, or are discriminated against or denied appropriate services when they choose to do so.
 Individuals residing in facilities in Mississippi often experience abuse, neglect and discrimination, and are not encouraged to transition to less restrictive settings.
 Activities: (1) Monitor conditions and/or provide rights trainings and outreach in a minimum of 2 different group homes and nursing homes where PAIR eligible people reside, and 2 different sheltered workshops, personal care homes, clubhouse programs, and other settings that provide services to PAIR eligible people with disabilities.
 (2) Conduct investigations of all reported and/or discovered allegations of abuse, neglect or inappropriate use of seclusions or restraints, serious injuries, and deaths of PAIR eligible individuals with disabilities in any setting where they received services and supports.
 (3) Coordinate all DRMS outreach and public relations activities, and maintain the agency website, facebook group and page.
 (4) Individual advocacy: Provide individual representation in at least twenty-five (25) cases in the following areas: (a) allegation of abuse, neglect, or exploitation of a person with a disability residing in a facility; (b) advocacy on behalf of a persons living in facilities, including nursing homes, who want to transition into the community, focusing on the need for proper discharge plans and community services; (c) issues related to proper medication for a person with a disability who is residing in a jail or prison; (d) allegations of violations of the rights of a person who is living in a community or residential facility setting; (e) housing discrimination based on disability; (f) physical access for individuals with disabilities in accordance with the ADA to buildings, sidewalks, and transportation (where the case will have broad impact or vindicate essential rights); (g) employment discrimination in hiring practices based on disability or refusal to grant reasonable accommodations on the job; (h) denial of eligibility for and/or termination of eligibility for Medicaid waiver programs which would allow the person to live independently in the community.
 5) Systems advocacy in the following areas: Monitor state’s implementation of new Medicaid waiver rules about community settings and programs.
-Review and provide input and oversight to in Mississippi’s development and implementation of its transition plan for conforming to new CMS guidelines for waiver services.
+Review and provide input and oversight to in Mississippi’s development and implementation of its transition plan for comforming to new CMS guidelines for waiver services.
 Advocate for improved services for veterans with disabilities, especially traumatic brain injuries.
-Io improve P&A access and relationship with the VA informing staff and patients about our services.
+(PAIR, TBI) (Beth, Amelia, Veronica) Work to improve P&A access and relationship with the VA informing staff and patients about our services.
 Observe VA’s internal process in handling appeals.
-Secondary Education clients DRMS will continue to keep track of the individuals who need assistance with getting accommodations in college.
-Monitor implementation of Workforce Innovations and Opportunity Act (WIOA) Ensure that Mississippi’s Department of Employment Security, Department of Rehabilitation Services, and Department of Education fully implement the requirements of WIOA by monitoring services provided to promote competitive integrated employment for people with disabilities.
 City of Jackson Sidewalks: Negotiate with the City of Jackson to upgrade its sidewalks to be in compliance with the ADA.
 Prepare for litigation if negotiations are not successful.
+WINGS Guardianship Steering Committee: serve as a member of the steering committee which is examining Mississippi's guardianship/conservatorship statutes.
 JATRAN Lawsuit —Continue to represent the Plaintiffs in this case against the City of Jackson to enforce the Plaintiffs’ rights to a fully-accessible transportation system.

 At a minimum, you must include all of the information requested.
 You may include any other information, not otherwise collected on this reporting form that would be helpful in describing the extent of PAIR activities during the prior fiscal year.
 Please limit the narrative portion of this report, including attachments, to 20 pages or less.